This feature is only available on Publish plans billed annually.

 Be sure to order the images by name when you upload to your website so they upload in the correct order.

-If you need to make a change to a single side-by-side image after exporting you may wish to use the export selected images as JPEG feature.
+If you need to make a change to a single side-by-side image after exporting, you can make the changes in Publish, highlight those images in your post and then use the Export Collage option.

 What does Narrative Publish export?